-Building on the success of the two previous events, this year’s Graduate Research Day on Saturday, 2 June at Homerton College was another day of fascinating presentations and stimulating conversation.
+Building on the success of the two previous events, 2018’s Graduate Research Day on Saturday, 2 June at Homerton College was another day of fascinating presentations and stimulating conversation.
 Presentations ranged from neuroscience to the UN Human Rights Council, from video games to the concept of time.
 The day was a showcase of the breadth and complexity of research at Homerton and Harris Manchester, and at the same time gave the speakers a chance to get out of the libraries and labs, to demystify their research and engage a brand new audience.

 The twelve student speakers on this year’s programme reflect the innovative, challenging, and diverse research topics of the Oxbridge postgraduate community.
 Presentations across the board were indicative of a bright present, and a promising future, for both Colleges.

 Dr Melanie Keene, Graduate Tutor at Homerton College

 The programme for this year’s event included:

 - Emma Reay (PhD Children’s Literature, Homerton): ‘Appraising the aesthetic power of children’s video games’

 - Jordan Miller (MSt Egyptology, Harris Manchester): ‘Fantastic beasts and how to view them: from concept to representation in ancient Egyptian art’